 Our study suggests that the so-called "floor" in the strength of the heliospheric magnetic field may have been substantially lower than early estimates suggest (e.g. Svalgaard & Cliver 2007; Owens et al. 2008).
-To deduce a revised floor value of the near-Earth IMF strength, Cliver & Ling (2011) used: (1) a precursor relationship between IMF strength at solar minimum (B{min}) and the subsequent SSN maximum; and (2) a correlation between the solar polar field strength and B{min} .
-In retrospect, the precursor relation used by Svalgaard & Cliver (2005) to predict a peak SSN of 75 ± 8 for current cycle 24 requires that the IMF floor must be below the hypothesized ~ 4.6 nT because weaker polar fields (and B{min} values) are required to predict the near-zero peak SSNs observed during the Maunder Minimum.
-The two correlations indicated a new floor value, resulting in a new floor estimate of ~ 2.8 nT.
+To deduce a revised floor value of the near-Earth IMF strength, Cliver & Ling (2011) used: (1) a precursor relationship between IMF strength at solar minimum (B{min}) and the subsequent SSN maximum; and (2) a correlation between the solar polar field strength and B{min} , resulting in a new floor estimate of ~ 2.8 nT.
 Cliver (2012) suggested that the minimal magnetic state of the Sun characterized by ephemeral active regions identified by Schrijver et al. (2011) could be the source of such a floor.
-This suggestion is supported by simulation (e) in Table 1 (only ephemeral regions $(\pm 10 \text{ G})$, no polar fields) which, using a regression relation between B_r , B, and v (Cliver & Ling 2011), produces a field of this order.
-The regression relation in Figure 5 in Cliver et al.
+This suggestion is supported by simulation (e) in Table 1 (only ephemeral regions (±10 G), no polar fields) which, using a regression relation between B_r , B, and v (Cliver & Ling 2011), produces a field strength of B = ~ 2.1 nT for an assumed solar wind speed of ~ 300 km s-1.